vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

 ##### Trees

 Trees are a Data Structure that models hierarchical data, as opposed to a LinkedList which stores linear data.
 Trees are a data structure similar to LinkedLists in that we use Nodes to store data and references to other Nodes containing more data.
-Except where a LinkedList grows left -> right and has at most two references (front and back in a Doubly-Linked List) a Tree grows top -> down and each Node can have any number of references.
+Except where a **LinkedList grows left to right** and has at most two references (front and back in a Doubly-Linked List) a **Tree grows top to down** and each Node can have any number of references.

 Lets dive into some terminology: